💬

 These cookies are used to show advertising that is likely to be of interest to you based on your browsing habits.
 These cookies, as served by our content and/or advertising providers, may combine information they collected from our website with other information they have independently collected relating to your web browser's activities across their network of websites.
 If you choose to remove or disable these targeting or advertising cookies, you will still see adverts but they may not be relevant to you.

-Please take care to read the regulations of Domaine International de Rouville in preparation for your visit with us.
+Please be sure to read the regulations of Domaine International de Rouville in preparation for your stay with us as a seasonal worker.

 1. Standards for camping units